Social & Community Development Internships in Auckland

 New Zealand’s social service workers play an important role in the community.
 Despite being a developed country, which is highly ranked for peace, happiness and more, New Zealand communities still face very real challenges.
 New Zealand’s rates of child poverty, domestic violence, addiction and alcohol issues are high, and the sectors which work to address such issues struggle with being understaffed and under-resourced.
 Such problems have especially been compounded in recent years, by the impact of the Covid-19 pandemic and the rising cost of living.

-A broad range of placements can be connected to the field of social work and interns should expect that their current level of experience will be taken into consideration, when providing the internship placement.
+A broad range of placements can be connected to the field of social work and community development.
+Interns should expect that their current level of experience will be taken into consideration, when providing the internship placement.
 There is scope for interns to be placed with both government, as well as non governmental organizations.
 Such organizations in New Zealand are involved with client welfare in a number of ways - whether responding to client needs and crises directly, or providing auxiliary support or referrals.
-Social Work priorities may be related to support for addiction, mental health, and abuse, as well as working to support community members with diverse needs, such as the elderly, at-risk youth, and people with disabilities.
+Priorities may be related to support for addiction, mental health, and abuse, as well as working to support community members with diverse needs, such as the elderly, at-risk youth, and people with disabilities.

 Your participation as an intern means being flexible to interact with diverse cultures and demographics.
 While interns should not expect to be directly responsible for any client/patient care, you’ll assist (relevant to your level of skills and experience) with the provision of support, services and care for people.
 For example, internship tasks in this field may involve: